-- Political factors, including tax policy, tariffs and trading policy and government grant schemes.
-For example, the COVID-19 job retention scheme, RDEC credits and the new tariffs resulting from Brexit. - Economic factors, including growth in the economy, inflationary pressures due the supply chain constraints, future interest rate changes, employment environment and the resulting impact on skills availability and salary levels - Legal factors, including environment laws that affect the design specification of its products and changes in employment law. - Technological factors, including new product technologies, new production technologies, new design technologies and new communication technologies.
+- Political and geopolitical factors, including tax policy, tariffs and trading policy and government grant schemes.
+The sanctions imposed on Russia and the impact of the war on Ukraine are an example that have impacted both markets and supply chains of the company. - Economic factors, including growth in the economy, inflationary pressures due the supply chain constraints, future interest rate changes, employment environment and the resulting impact on skills availability and salary levels - Legal factors, including environment laws that affect the design specification of its products and changes in employment law. - Technological factors, including new product technologies, new production technologies, new design technologies and new communication technologies.
 For example, increasing use of design software, internet sales and marketing and increasing use of social media for marketing and recruitment. - Social factors, such as increasing demand for hybrid working as a result of employees' experience of working under COVID-19 restrictions. - Environmental factors, including social and customer driven demand for greener more environmentally friendly products and natural refrigerants.